gabbypaola/DATA622/HW 1/HW1.md

 1. Visit the following website and explore the range of sizes of this dataset (from 100 to 5 million records): https://excelbianalytics.com/wp/downloads-18-sample-csv-files-data-sets-for-testing-sales/ or (new) https://www.kaggle.com/datasets
-2. Select 2 files to download
+2. Select 2 files to download.
 Based on your computer's capabilities (memory, CPU), select 2 files you can handle (recommended one small, one large)
 3. Download the files
 4. Review the structure and content of the tables, and think about the data sets (structure, size, dependencies, labels, etc)
 5. Consider the similarities and differences in the two data sets you have downloaded